WHY SVG?

 Online SVG Converters:

-https://convertio.co/png-svg/ – In this particular one, I found it hard to convert images in to SVG format, as the SVGs created where Black & White and the Quality was low in comparison to those of being created in illustrator.
+https://convertio.co/png-svg/ – In this particular one, I found it hard to convert images into SVG format, as the SVGs created were Black and white and the Quality was low in comparison to those created in Illustrator.

-https://www.mobilefish.com/services/image2svg/image2svg.php – In this online converter, the SVG created as the end result were a bit pixelated in nature.
+https://www.mobilefish.com/services/image2svg/image2svg.php – In this online converter, the SVG created as the end result was a bit pixelated in nature.

 http://picsvg.com/ – Conversion of Images to SVG format in this online converter was better in quality as no pixelation was there.
 Overall working results were good in quality.